Optimal Diaphragm Strengthener (ODS)

 In the past, it was assumed that physical endurance and exceptional performance were primarily limited by the heart and the cardiovascular system; in part also by the muscular system.
 This is why it was believed that the respiratory system did not impair the functional capacity since it was assumed that it had sufficient reserves.

-The targeted endurance training of the respiratory muscles, however, does substantially increase physical endurance, resulting in a relevant increase of functional capacity.
+The targeted endurance training of the respiratory muscles, however, does substantially increase physical endurance, resulting in a relevant increase in functional capacity.
 This is true both for top athletes as well as popular sports.

-Our Breathing Tests statistics show us that most people breathe shallowly and over-breathe to compensate for that but the issue is situational so you may breathe great while relaxed but poorly when you engage any of life's activities, depending.
-Most breathing resistance devices in the marketplace can do some good because they make you breathe more but the "more" is often unbalanced and leads to tensions and improper development of accessory breathing muscles; allow/cause excessive inhale or exhale force that invites breathing restrictions as well as possible exacerbate hyperventilation or other health issues.
+Our Breathing Tests statistics show us that most people breathe shallowly and over-breathe to compensate for that but the issue is situational so you may breathe great while relaxed but poorly when you engage in any of life's activities, depending.
+Most breathing resistance devices in the marketplace can do some good because they make you breathe more but the "more" is often unbalanced and leads to tensions and improper development of accessory breathing muscles; allowing/causing excessive inhale or exhale force that invites breathing restrictions as well as possible exacerbate hyperventilation or other health issues.
 You may or may not get better conditioning but at the expense of volume, ease and relaxation potential.

 Our Optimal Diaphragm Strengthener respiratory muscle trainer device was invented by a wind instrument player and so it is more gentle and self limiting than the others so that over-training is greatly reduced.
 It reduces oxygen consumption by the breathing muscles.
 The oxygen supply is now available to the peripheral muscles.
-Legs and arms will fatigue less (think lactic acid buildup) under stress and will produce less acid/alkaline issues at the same level of activity.
+Legs and arms will fatigue less (think lactic acid buildup) under stress and will produce fewer acid/alkaline issues at the same level of activity.
 Other benefits of the Optimal Diaphragm Strengthener include increasing air volume in and out of the lungs, increasing O2 intake with increased air distribution to the whole lung, as well as deep expiration with avoiding air entrapment to enhance getting rid of excess CO2 as well as what I term "debris" in the lungs.
 The more shallowly we breathe, the more debris builds up like a dirty kitchen sponge that needs to be repeatedly squeezed and released in a pool or stream of fresh water.

 To reiterate, we use our breathing resistance device in conjunction with the DVD2 mastery process because the techniques in the video2 offset the tensions caused by the DS.
 Kind of like getting a massage after a workout, the mastery process releases tensions that the DS caused during the "workout."
-The mastery process can achieve great results by itself without help of the DS but to avoid using it is to miss HUGE breathing development potential.
+The mastery process can achieve great results by itself without the help of the DS but to avoid using it is to miss HUGE breathing development potential.
 The DS or ANY resistance trainer must have the Optimal Breathing Self Mastery techniques and exercises to release and balance out the results of the forced in/out breathing resistance training and including spirometry.

 - Forces you to breathe more diaphragmatically